gomorpheus/morpheus-docs/api/includes/_servers.md

 # Compute Servers

- A Compute Server is either a bare metal machine or virtual machine that is provisioned into morpheus via Chef.
-These servers are setup as Docker Hosts and used to provision containers into.
-They also run the morphd agent which reports server statistics and logs back to the morpheus stack.

- <aside class="warning">You must be authorized as a System Admin to provision servers into Morpheus cloud or in an Appliance context.</aside>
+A Compute Server is either a virtual machine, host, or bare metal machine, which are found in the ui under Infrastructure -> Hosts.

 ## Get All Servers